pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/fwpmk/nf-fwpmk-fwpmprovidercontextenum1.md

 **FwpmProviderContextEnum1** works on a snapshot of the provider contexts taken at the time the enumeration handle was created.

-**FwpmProviderContextEnum1** is the specific implementation of **FwpmProviderContextEnum**.
+**FwpmProviderContextEnum1** is a specific implementation of **FwpmProviderContextEnum**.
 See [WFP Version-Independent Names and Targeting Specific Versions of Windows](/windows/desktop/FWP/wfp-version-independent-names-and-targeting-specific-versions-of-windows) for more information.

 ## -see-also